nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Deletes the attendance record with the given `ATTENDANCE_DATE` in the specified student.
 * The specified student is chosen based on `STUDENT_INDEX` of **Reeve**.
-* The `STUDENT_INDEX` refers to the index number shown in the displayed students list.

 Example:
 * `attendance delete 1 d/19/04/2020` deletes the attendance with the date 19 Apr 2020 from the 1st student in the displayed students list in **Reeve**.